damag-dev/disable_radio/README.md

 # disable_radio
-This script will disable radio in cars in Fivem
+This script will disable radio in cars in Fivem #LUA #FIVEM